Governance Statement

 4. Financial Status Report

-5. Audit Committee Report
+5. Quality, Compliance, and Audit Committee Report

 6. Executive Committee Report